i3dmlab/Tronxy-X5S---Bightreetech-SKR-1.4-Turbo-/README.md

 Basic: Marlin 2.1.x bugfix Release

-in this configuration X/Y/Z TMC2209 drivers need a pin to be cutted out to use physical endstops Hotend fan is connected with 2.4 pin of the mainboard
+In this configuration X/Y/Z TMC2209 drivers need a pin to be cutted out to use physical endstops.

+Hotend fan is connected with 2.4 pin of the mainboard

 I am not the creator of Marlin, I am not the creator of SKR boards, I am not the creator of Tronxy X5S printers.